2021 Acura Grand Prix of Long Beach

 The 2021 Acura Grand Prix of Long Beach was an IndyCar motor race held on September 26, 2021 at the Streets of Long Beach.
-It was the 16th and final race of the 2021 IndyCar Series and determined the 2021 IndyCar drivers' champion.
+It was the 16th and final round of the 2021 IndyCar Series and determined the 2021 IndyCar drivers' champion.

 Andretti Autosport's Colton Herta emerged as victor after 85 laps, claiming his third win of the season.
 Josef Newgarden of Team Penske finished second, sealing second place over Pato O'Ward in the drivers' championship.
 Chip Ganassi Racing driver Scott Dixon rounded out the podium places with a third place finish, finishing ahead of teammate Álex Palou in fourth, who won the drivers' championship title with the result.

-As of the 2022 IndyCar Series, this was the final race to feature Max Chilton.
-He has not raced in IndyCar since this race and neither has Carlin Motorsport, the team he drove for.
+This was the final race to feature Max Chilton, Charlie Kimball, Ed Jones and Carlin Motorsport.
 This was also the final race for six-time race winner James Hinchcliffe.
-He is now a color commentator for NBC Sports for IndyCar.
+He is now a color commentator for NBC Sports.
+Lastly, this was the final career IndyCar start for American open wheel racing legend Sébastien Bourdais.